hyperion2022/Guidage-en-VR/README.md

 ---------------------------------
 ### Interface: BodyPointsProvider

-The Kinect Handle prefab inherits from an abstract class called BodyPointsProvider.
+The KinectHandle prefab inherits from an abstract class called BodyPointsProvider.
 The KinectHandle is not the only one inheriting from it.
 Any object that produces real-time body points tracking may implement it (or inherit from it).

 | Members     |                     |                                                        |